meltano/sdk/docs/dev_guide.md

 _REST streams inherit from the class `RESTStream`.
 To create an REST API-based stream class, you will override one class property and three methods:_

-1. **`tap_name`** - The same name used in your tap class (for logging purposes).
-2. **`url_base` property** - Returns the base URL, which generally is reflective of a specific API version.
+1. **`url_base` property** - Returns the base URL, which generally is reflective of a specific API version.
    - For example: to connect to the GitLab v4 API, we use `"https://gitlab.com/api/v4"`.
+2. **`authenticator` property** - Returns an `Authenticator` class to help with connecting to the source API and negotiating access.
-3. **`http_headers` property** - Build and return an authorization header which will be used when making calls to your API.
+2. **`http_headers` property** - Build and return an authorization header which will be used when making calls to your API.
    - For example: to connect to the GitLab API, we pass "Private-Token" and (optionally) "User-Agent".

 _Depending upon your implementation, you may also want to override one or more of the following properties:_

-1. `get_query_params` method - (Optional.)
+1. `get_url_params` method - (Optional.)
 This method returns a map (or list of maps) whose values can be substituted into the query URLs.
 A list of maps is returned if multiple calls need to be made.
    - For example: in our GitLab example, we want the use to be able to specify multiple project IDs for extraction so we return multiple maps the URL parameters, each with a different `project_id` value.
    - If not provided, the user-provided config dictionary will automatically be scanned for possible query parameters.
-2. `get_request_payload` method - (Optional.)
-Override this method if your API requires you to use submit a "POST" a query payload along with the request.
+2. `prepare_request_payload` method - (Optional.)
+Override this method if your API requires you to use submit a payload along with the request.
-   - This is not needed for REST APIs which use the HTTP GET method.
+   - This is generally not needed for REST APIs which use the HTTP GET method.
 3. `post_process` method - (Optional.)
 This method gives us an opportunity to "clean up" the results prior to returning them to the downstream tap - for instance: cleaning, renaming, or appending the list of properties returned by the API.